Documentation for QWSearch

 Args:

 graph (networkx.Graph): The graph on which the QW will be defined.
+Alternatively, graph can be a DiGraph.
+In that case, the polarity will follow the orientation of the edges.
+Self loops are ignored.

 """

-def __init__(self, graph, search_nodes=False):
+def __init__(self, graph, starify=False):

-self.__G = copy.deepcopy(graph)
+self._G = nx.Graph()

-if self.__search_nodes:
+if self._starified:

 self._virtual_edges = self._starify()